pantaluna/esp32-mjd-starter-kit/README.md

 This is the list of new components:
 - `mjd` The base component which contains general purpose functions.
+- ```mjd_ads1115``` Component for the TI ADS1115 Analog-To-Digital-Convertor 16-bit.
 - `mjd_am2320` Component for the Aosong AM2320 meteo sensor.
 - `mjd_bh1750fvi` Component for the BH1750 light intensity sensor.
 - `mjd_bme280` Component for the Bosch BME280 meteo sensor.
 - `mjd_bmp280` Component for the Bosch BMP280 meteo sensor.
 - `mjd_dht11` Component for the Aosong DHT11 temperature sensor.
 - `mjd_dht22` Component for the Aosong DHT11/AM2302 temperature sensor.
+- ```mjd_ds3231``` Component for the DS3231 ZS042 RTC real-time clock board.
 - `mjd_hcsr501` Component for the HC-SR501 PIR human infrared sensor.
 - `mjd_huzzah32` Component for the Adafruit HUZZAH32 development board (read battery voltage level).
 - `mjd_ky032` Component for the KY-032 infrared obstacle avoidance sensor.

-- `mjd_ledrgb` Component for controlling various RGB LED strips (Worldsemi WS28xx chips such as the Adafruit Neopixels product line).
+- `mjd_ledrgb` Component for controlling various RGB LED strips (WorldSemi WS28xx chips such as the Adafruit Neopixels product line).
 - `mjd_list` Component that implements the Linked Lists as used in the Linux Kernel.
 - `mjd_log` Component to facilitate logging in the app.
+- `mjd_lorabee` Component to interact with the SODAQ LoraBee Microchip RN2483A board (contains a Microchip RN2843 868Mhz LoRa chip).

-- `mjdmlx90393` Component for the Melexis MLX90393 magnetic field sensor (X Y Z axis and Temperature metrics).
+- `mjd_mlx90393` Component for the Melexis MLX90393 magnetic field sensor (X Y Z axis and Temperature metrics).
 - `mjd_mqtt` Component for interacting with an MQTT server (as an MQTT client).

-- `mjd_neom8n` Component for the GPS Ublox NEO-M8N module.
+- ```mjd_nanopb``` Component to work with Google Protocol Buffers.
+It includes the common C files of the Nanopb library v0.3.9.2.
+It also declares Nanopb specific project-wide compilation directives (-D) in Makefile.projbuild
 - `mjd_net` Component to facilitate various networking features (getting IP address, DNS resolve hostnames, etc.).
+- `mjd_neom8n` Component for the GPS u-blox NEO-M8N module.
+- ```mjd_tmp36``` Component for the TMP36 Analog Temperature Sensor from Analog Devices.
+To be used together with an ADC.
 - `mjd_wifi` Component to facilitate, as a Wifi Station, a connection to a Wifi Access Point.

-- `mjd_ds3231` Component for the DS3231 ZS042 RTC realtime clock board.